 If you are looking for nightlife then there are a great number of restaurants and bars that offer high-end music and dance with complimentary drinks.
 You can also find beach shacks from November to March.
 These are great places to stay or just spend time dancing and trying the seafood at budget.

-Who liked it?
-Eager to Travel
+Suggested by: Eager to Travel

 Most travellers to Goa usually opt to stay in the more popular beaches in North Goa or in Palolem Beach in South Goa and so many often overlook the hidden gems in between like Cola Beach in South Goa!
 Cola Beach is one of the best beaches in Goa and least visited beaches in Goa due to its hard-to-reach location and lack of media coverage.
 But this stunning beach is well worth the bumpy ride through unpaved roads.